ND-500: ND-500/2

 Sold as the ND-570, ND-570/CX, and ND-570/ACX.

 The ND-500/CX series upgraded the ND-500 range during 1984, introducing the ND-530/CX, ND-550/CX, ND-560/CX and ND-570/CX in a range of different product variants, including the compact model III for the lower-end products.
 Advertised performance figures were given as 0.6, 1.3, 2.1 and 3.3 million Whetstone instructions per second for the respective products.
 Pricing for the models was given as ranging from $215,000 for the ND-530/CX to $485,000 for the ND-570/CX, these prices also including 24 terminals and a printer.
 A basic ND-570/CXA configuration cost around $300,000 when announced in late 1983.

 ND-505

-The ND-505 was a version of the ND-500 machine with 29 bit addressing space.
-Pins were essentially snipped on the backplane, removing its status as a superminicomputer, allowing it to legally pass the CoCom embargo in force at the time and be exported to the Eastern Bloc.
+The ND-505/CX was a version of the ND-500 machine with an advertised 29-bit addressing capability.
+Pins were essentially snipped on the backplane, removing its status as a superminicomputer, and allowing it to legally pass the CoCom embargo in force at the time and be exported to the Eastern Bloc.
+Disputed claims were made in Computerworld's Norwegian edition that the ND-505 was, in fact, a machine capable of 31-bit addressing, with the segment size halved by cutting a connection corresponding to the top bit of the segment address.

+Since the ND-500 architecture provides 32 segments per domain and has separate address spaces for instructions and data, usually employing a 27-bit segment size of 128 MB and yielding instruction and data areas each of 4 GB in size, a halved segment size of 64 MB would have yielded instruction and data areas each of 2 GB in size.
+However, the advertised sizes of these areas for the ND-505 was only 0.25 GB, suggesting 28-bit addressing and thus further restrictions on the number of signals provided for the segment address or for segment selection.
+Meanwhile, the size of the combined 28-bit instruction and data areas could, with some generosity, be regarded as being equivalent to a 29-bit address space in architectures that do not maintain such a separate addressing regime, at least for the purposes of advertising.